medidbella/printf/README.md

 # printf_project_cursus
-recreation of a small part of the classic printf function in C
+recreation of a small part of the printf function in C